steveturbek/Tangible-Interfaces/book.md

 Prototyping interaction has been challenging for the designer due to the inherent complexity of software.
 Today's AI, properly used with techniques demonstrated in this book, can empower the designer to take on complex hardware and software challenges including working with data.
 This book hopes to share the fun of expanding UX design in the real world; the focus is on prototyping, not final electronic engineering, but advanced directions for learning are provided.

-The book is designed to stand alone, but links to online code and instructions that work with an open source kit of electronics sensors and motors, each with step-by-step instructions that make getting started easily, no coding or electronics experience expected.
+The book is designed as a stand alone work of ideas and process, but it includes online library of code and instructions that work with an open source kit of electronics sensors and motors.
+This site contains step-by-step instructions that make getting started easily, no coding or electronics experience expected.

 ## Potential Titles